jshwaa/Final_Project_Nanostring/NanoString.md

 Normalization highly left-shifted the coefficient of variation, lowering the overall variation in the data across samples.

 ![NSM_missing](https://github.com/jshwaa/Final_Project_Nanostring/blob/master/Images/NSN_missing.png?raw=true)
 This plot of missing gene counts following normalization indicates that the expression of a moderate number of genes within this panel was undetectable in the striatal tissue.
-However, if we run a more liberal correction, using only the mean the negative probes as background (as opposod to mean and two standard deviations):
+However, if we run a more liberal correction, using only the mean of the negative probes as background (as opposod to mean and two standard deviations):

 ```
 >NanoString.mRNA.norm2 <- NanoStringNorm(x = NanoString.mRNA, CodeCount = 'geo.mean', Background = 'mean', SampleContent = 'housekeeping.geo.mean', round.values = TRUE, take.log = TRUE, traits = traits.geno);